makjac/Flutter_HotelMotel_App/README.md

 Project in progress.

-It will be a copy of the booking.com website.
+It will be a hotel booking app.

 ## Used technologies: